C4spr0x1A/Active-Directory-Engagement-Playbook/00_MASTER_INDEX.md

-# 🏗️ CRTP Active Directory Knowledge Base - Master Index
+# 🏗️ Active Directory Knowledge Base - Master Index

 ## 📚 Structure & Status

-Welcome to the comprehensive Active Directory knowledge base for CRTP exam preparation.
-This vault is a work in progress: core components and enumeration tracks are organized and usable; Security/OPSEC, Tools deep-dives, Labs, and Learning Resources are being filled out.
+Welcome to the comprehensive Active Directory knowledge base.
+This vault is organized and ready for use: core components and enumeration techniques are complete and fully functional.

 ---